toddnguyen47/MinecraftModPacks/README.md

 # MinecraftModPacks
-Some mod crafts for Minecraft, as well as setup
+Some mod crafts for Minecraft, as well as "easy" setup